-The Voice of Siri, Susan Bennett, Tells Us How She Stays Focused in Her Work as a Performer
+The Voice of Siri, Susan Bennett, Tells Us How She Stays Focused on Her Task List as a Performer

 Susan Bennett doubts herself like the rest of us.
 Here’s how she overcomes it to shine when she most needs to.

-In our interview series, Flow State, smart people tell us how, in the context of their work, they achieve their most productive, creative, and focused state of mind.
+In our interview series, Flow State, smart people tell us how they can bang things off their task list while achieving their most productive, creative, and focused state of mind.
 Susan Bennett is most known as the voice of Siri, but she's also a singer and professional speaker.

 Being a performer means the flow state, for me, primarily happens when I’m on stage.
 That’s probably the most obvious thing, but what’s not so obvious is the preparation behind-the-scenes that leads me into that flow state.

 When it comes to preparation, I’m a person who has a tendency to really overthink everything.
 So the flow state truly begins when I can finally take some action.

 When my mind drifts to worrying it means my thoughts are not in the moment of where they need to be."

 For example, I’m currently in the process of putting together a new Siri presentation.
 So, if I can tap into the flow state when I close the doors to my office, put the presentation clicker in my hand, and start my presentation, it means I’ve immersed myself deep enough into the practice stage.